zjengjie/inbot-utils/README.md

 # Introduction

 Inbot-utils is a collection of utility classes that we use at [Inbot](http://inbot.io).
-These are the kinds of utilities most engineers keep around and copy from project to project.

 # Install from maven cental